-An internship is any period of time, which will provide practical experience for beginners in an entry-level position in the field of career interest.
-Typically, the student will work approximately 18 hours a week in an internship position, however depending on student ability and employer need the internship could be as much as 36 hours a week.
+An internship is any period which will provide practical experience for beginners in an entry-level position in the field of career interest.
+Typically, the student will work approximately 18 hours a week in an internship position or related activities, however depending on student ability and employer need the internship could be as much as 36 hours a week.
 This is an undetermined number of credits dependent upon number of hours worked, type of experience, student stamina and individual ability, and employer needs.
 The student works with an advisor to identify an internship opportunity, as well as, to receive support from an advisor or supervisor in acquiring this position.
-The advisor will continue supervision throughout the experience, and will gather documentation on student progress.
+The advisor will continue supervision throughout the experience and will gather documentation on student progress.
 The internship may or may not be a paid opportunity and will most likely be off campus within surrounding communities.
+The student has two internships experiences in the senior year for a total of 2-24 credits.